bigwhoop/browsapi/README.md

 * `server` to store the data in a file on the server.
 The file must be specified using `server.request_log_path`.
 * `memory` to only store the log as long as the browser is not reloaded.

-To use a config file, just pass the path to it as the first argument to the binary.
+To use a config file, just pass its path as the first argument to the binary.

-    browsapi /path/to/browsapi.json
+    browsapi /path/to/config.json

+If a file named `browsapi.json` exists in the current working directory, it will automatically be selected.

 ### JSON inspector